 I’m not sure what it is about Tahiti, but everywhere we turn there seems to be a party.
 Maybe it’s the fact that most people have sailed thousands of miles to reach this famous island.
 Maybe it’s the fact that everyone has run out of beer and food by now, and for the first time there are real super markets to replenish the ships stores.
 Maybe it’s just the combination of tropical weather, people, and Tahitian vibes that make it happen.

 After our Moorea rally weekend we sailed the 20 miles back to Tahiti, this time anchoring in the beautiful reef protected waters by Marina Taina.
 We immediately got wind of a dock party sponsored by a local yacht agent.
-With a live band and free beer we were in.
-Things started to get wild when Alex from Bubbles brought out his secret weapon- a beer bong fashioned from an old oil funnel and some tubing he found in his bilge.
+We immediately got wind of a dock party sponsored by a local yacht agent.
+And instantly, we started looking for a yacht party outfit that could look good with the free beer in our hands.
+Once we joined the party, things started to get wild, especially when Alex from Bubbles brought out his secret weapon- a beer bong fashioned from an old oil funnel and some tubing he found in his bilge.
 Everyone got really into it and we had a line waiting for a shot at the bong.
 Apparently beer bongs are not internationally well known and people stood in amazement as beers were downed in just a few seconds.
 It wasn’t long before the keg was dry and Alex and Brady went after the remnants in the drip bucket from the tap.
 Never mind the warm and disgusting beer that normally would be thrown out, person after person lined up for the novelty.

 Up next on the agenda was a pool party put together by the crews of the larger yachts tied up at the dock.
 With their owners away and between paying charters the crews have a bit of time to relax and play.
 These boats range from 80 to 190 feet and have crews ranging from 3 to 10 people.
 It’s the perfect opportunity for the staff to ditch their uniforms in favour of One Piece Cheeky Swimsuits among the likes to let loose.